Magli Elster: Career

 Elster received psychoanalytic training in Prague from 1934 to 1937, and practiced as psychoanalyst from 1937 to 1943.
 From 1947 to 1985 she was assigned as literary critic for the newspaper Arbeiderbladet.

-She made her literary debut in 1952 with the poetry collection Trikken går i engen, and her literary breakthrough was the collection Med hilsen fra natten from 1953.
+She made her literary debut in 1952 with the poetry collection Trikken går i engen, a cycle of poems, following life in Oslo, the capital of Norway, over a year.
+Her literary breakthrough was the collection Med hilsen fra natten from 1953, which included love poetry with erotic motives.
 Further collections are Den syngende flåten from 1955, En pike av tre (1959) and Sekundene (1971).

-She chaired the association Norsk Litteraturkritikerlag from 1959 to 1969.
+Being a literary critic, Elster chaired the association Norsk Litteraturkritikerlag from 1959 to 1969.
 She was a co-founder of the Association Internationale de Critiques Litteraires.
+She also translated literary works into Norwegian language.

-In 1986 she and her husband Torolf were awarded the Fritt Ord Award.
+In 1986 she and her husband Torolf were awarded the Fritt Ord Award, for having described their encounters with refugees from various parts of the world.